tani118/Soundify/README.md

 # Soundify
-Music player using C++ Data structures and Algorithms.
-(UI Using Qt)
+A Terminal music player using C++ Data structures and Algorithms.